kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I have a heavy period.
 - I believe it is my last as I do not have one again.
-- 18 months later, when I'm safer and not being terrorized 24-hours a day, menstruation resumes.
+- Eighteen-months later, when I'm safer and not being terrorized 24-hours a day, menstruation resumes.
-- I believe it stopped due to the stress I was under.
+- I believe it ceased due to the stress I was under.
-- I believe the stress I was under - particularly the relentless triggering regarding my experience of child sexual abuse - was intended to give me a nervous breakdown or lead me to suicide.
+- I believe the stress - in particular that caused by the relentless triggering around my experience of child sexual abuse - was intended to give me a nervous breakdown or lead me to suicide.
-- I believe others have been led to their deaths similarly.
+- I believe others, some of whom I know, have been led to extreme psycho-emotional unwellness or their deaths similarly.

 ## Galway